shivraj-prajapati/react-first-app/README.md

 ---

-Explore, customize, and enjoy managing your tasks with React Todo App! 😊
+Explore, customize, and enjoy managing your tasks with React Simple Todo App! 😊